 Sudbury we salute you and your response to the COVID-19 crisis.

 Photos courtesy Diverse Capture Photography, part of The Front Step Photography Project documenting Sudbury during the COVID-19 crisis.

 The outbreak of Coronavirus (COVID-19) across the globe has had an unprecedented impact on our communities.
 In order to delay the spread of the virus, we are all being urged to play our part by following government and NHS guidelines.
-In Sudbury, a town known for our community spirit (we've even won awards for it!), there has been an outpouring of support for vulnerable residents, parents and families, and those being advised to self-isolate at this time.
+In Sudbury, a town known for our community spirit (we've even won awards for it!), there has been an outpouring of support for vulnerable residents, parents and families.

 Sudbury Community Network Steering Committe: Chaired by Ciaran Griffin; Town Clerk, Sudbury Town Council, Cllr Louise Fowler, Sudbury Town Council; Rev. Andrew Stewart-Darling, Stour Valley Vineyard; Rev. Chris Ramsey, St. Andrews, Gt.
 Cornard; Vicky Leonard, Storehouse Food Bank; Rev. Tom Munford, St Gregory's Church and Haidee Stephens, Storehourse Food Bank Volunteer.